ToF-/Domain/README.md

 ```
 And now our function handles exceptions correctly.

-Another example of how `ExceptT` makes `IO` and `Either` working together seamlessly: one of our functions extracts the csv file name from the arguments provided on the command line, returning a `Left` if no argument was given.
-Could it instead prompt the user for a file name?
+Another case where we want to have `IO` and `Either` working together seamlessly is about extracting the csv file name from the arguments provided on the command line, returning a `Left` if no argument was given.
+Could we instead prompt the user for a file name?

 Let's write a prompt function:
 ```